llvm/torch-mlir/docs/ltc_backend.md

 ### Final Compilation and Execution

-The `TorchMlirComputation` handed off to the vendor specific implementation of `TorchMlirBackendImpl::Compile` in preparation for execution on the vendor device.
+The `TorchMlirComputation` is handed off to the vendor specific implementation of `TorchMlirBackendImpl::Compile` in preparation for execution on the vendor device.

 Finally, the compiled computation is sent to `TorchMlirBackendImpl::ExecuteComputation` to be executed on the vendor device, which produces some results to be send back to PyTorch.